What is it about?

 How long will the study last?

-The study will last from the beginning of influenza activity (usually around the first of November) until the end of influenza activity (usually around the end of April, but sometimes a few weeks later).
+The study will last from the beginning to the end of influenza activity

 Are there any risks to participating?